Greg0987/To-Read-More/README.md

 # To-Read-More
-The Code and Data of the paper To Read More
+The Code and Data of the paper To Read More.

-Coming soon...
+# 1. Preprocess data of MS-COCO
+Download preprocessed coco captions from [link](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip) from Karpathy's homepage.
+Extract `dataset_coco.json` from the zip file and copy it in to `data/`.
+This file provides preprocessed captions and also standard train-val-test splits.

 # Reference
 This codebase is built upon the official implementation of the following.
 Consider citing their work if you find this repo useful.